 The Cornwall AONB Community Hedge Project- Celebrating 60 years of the Cornwall AONB

-In 2019 the Cornwall AONB celebrates its Diamond Jubilee, celebrating the designation of Cornwall’s protected landscape in 1959.
+In 2019 the Cornwall AONB celebrates its Diamond Jubilee, the 60th anniversary of the designation of Cornwall’s protected landscape in 1959.
 The Kerdroya project, working in partnership with Golden Tree Productions, will be our largest celebration of this important milestone.

 Kerdroya is both a physical celebration of this important milestone with our partners and with the communities of our 12 AONB sections as well as an opportunity to celebrate one of the most special aspects of what makes Cornwall’s AONB landscape so special – the humble Cornish hedge.

 Of all the human-created features of our landscape, First Prize for impact, beauty and function (as well as geological, ecological and cultural significance) goes to the humble Cornish hedge.
 Claimed to be amongst the oldest human-built structures in the world still in use for their original purpose, some are perhaps more than 4000 years old.
 With locally distinctive building styles celebrating the micro-geology of place, our hedges create the characteristic field-patterns of the Cornish landscape.
 There are about 30,000 miles of hedge across Cornwall today: vital nature reserves, linking corridors that connect all 12 AONBs with each other and through time with their pre-farming species range.
 With the recent near-catastrophic decrease in pollinators, hedges’ function as reservoir for tens of thousands of species of insect (plus 600 species of flowering plants) is of critical importance.